Last Updated on August 7th, 2019

 You probably know your daytime beauty routine by heart.
 But what about your nighttime routine for better hair and skin?
 The resources you commit to your beauty during the day can be equally important as those you commit to at night.

 According to simple physics, wrinkles are more likely to form when the skin is furrowed one way or another.
-In fact, sleeping on one side or on the other can result in extra wrinkles on that particular side of the face.
+In fact, sleeping on one side or on the other can result in extra wrinkles1 on that particular side of the face.
 To avoid creasing your skin during the night, avoid sleeping on your side or face-down.
 Instead, focus on falling asleep on your back – this way, your face will remain untouched by your pillow and will rest in its natural position.
 What is more, facing up as you sleep prevents the retaining of water around your eyes – ridding you of the dreaded morning puffiness.

-A silk or satin pillowcase can do miracles for both your skin and your hair.
+A silk or satin pillowcase can do miracles2 for both your skin and your hair.
 The smooth texture of these materials allows your face to rest comfortably on the pillow, without forcing any creases to form on your skin.
 This prevents those dreaded wrinkles, or at least delays them – until they begin occurring naturally.
 Silk and satin pillowcases furthermore allow your hair to spread naturally all over your pillow, instead of letting friction with a more rough material tangle or break your strands.

 Another tip is to not sleep on the same pillowcase for too long.
 Toss it in the wash twice a week to evade the bacteria that builds up on its surface.
 If you skip a wash cycle, make sure to at least flip your pillow to the cleaner side.